 They recently launched a new $60/month cell phone plan that includes a free 12-month Amazon Prime membership.

 It’s called the $60 Unlimited High Speed plan and is available to both new and current T-Mobile customers.

-If you’re already with T-Mobile, or considering switching providers, it’s definitely a great way to get Amazon Prime for free.
+If you’re already with T-Mobile, or considering switching providers, it’s definitely a no-brainer.

-It’s also worth that this offer is only available to new Prime members.
+It’s also worth noting that this offer is only available to new Prime members.

-Perhaps the best way to get Amazon Prime for free is to simply not fork over the $119 annually and still get free shipping.
+Perhaps the best way to get the service for free is to simply not fork over the $119 annually for Prime and still get free shipping.

 Guess what?
 Amazon already offers free shipping on $25 or more, a threshold that’s much lower than most online retailers.
 Many of which require you to spend $75 or $99 to qualify for free delivery.